jplps/spectrum/README.md

 Register cultural/artistic events all over the world, and locate others!

+## Concept

 Our vision for the audio-visual events is that they can be displayed as ARTISTIC LABORATORIES, comprehending all forms of human expression.
 Here you can find laboratories scattered all around, in places you couldn't imagine the existence before knowing about.

-We allow users to register cultural events.
-Users are able to filter events by area (city, state, latitude, longitude) and by it's art category(ies).

-## Concept

 The human application and physical expression of creativity through skills and imagination in order to produce objects, environments and experiences IS art.
 And we believe that the most important form of expression with the reality by humans, is through the form of ART.